viktor-makarov/On-premises-Enterprise-Search/README.md

   }
 }
 ```

+**Note:** Large files may be split into multiple separate documents during indexing.
+To get the actual number of files indexed, refer to the `unique_docs` value in the aggregation results.

 Compare the PowerShell script results with the Elasticsearch aggregation results to ensure all files were successfully ingested.